 The Fraternity and Sorority community at Villanova University has grown tremendously over the last one hundred years.
-Today it consists of over 1,600 diverse students in 9 fraternities, 9 sororities and 7 multicultural Greek organizations, all with national affiliations.
+Today it consists of over 1,000 diverse students in 10 Interfraternity Council fraternities, 9 Panhellenic Council sororities and 9 Multicultural Greek organizations, all with national affiliations.

 Scholarship: To encourage and provide the resources for our Fraternal members to succeed academically through continuous learning, moral development, and scholastic recognition.

 Diversity: To facilitate, encourage, and support all students to experience a collaborative and socially responsible community and a safe and healthy social environment.

 Respect: To enrich and enhance the lives of our Fraternal members through our fraternal community, University community, and surrounding community by meaningful practice of our ritual and values.

 Community: To break down stereotypes, promote healthy relationships, and enhance partnerships with non-fraternal students, faculty, staff, clubs and organizations, the Villanova University community, and the surrounding community.